Welcome

 Patrons & Progression

 Every mage in the world of Avalore derives their power from a patron.
-These patrons vary wildly in form and power, and include both ancient sorcerers who know of forgotten magic, fey creatures who take delight in fussing about in mortal affairs, and other creatures of a strange nature that defy explanation.
-A list of current patrons that frequent the Southern Reach can be found here.
+Patrons vary wildly in form and power, and include both ancient sorcerers who know of forgotten magic, fey creatures who take delight in fussing about in mortal affairs, and other creatures of a strange nature that defy explanation.
+Their retinues extend their reach, acting as proxy to initiate and progress other mages.

 Starting Off & Progression